ryan-a-baker/tap-on-aws/README.md

 export INSTALL_REGISTRY_HOSTNAME=registry.tanzu.vmware.com
 ```

-Then we add a secret to be able to authenticate to tanzu network to install the Tanzu Application platform.
+Then we create the tap-install namepspace and add a secret to be able to authenticate to Tanzu Network to install the Tanzu Application platform.

 ```
-tanzu secret registry add tap-registry \
+kubectl create namespace tap-install tanzu secret registry add tap-registry \
   --username ${INSTALL_REGISTRY_USERNAME} --password ${INSTALL_REGISTRY_PASSWORD} \
   --server ${INSTALL_REGISTRY_HOSTNAME} \